Back to Blog

 Fused CUDA Kernels for LLMs

-LLM workloads have driven the development of custom CUDA kernels that fuse multiple operations to reduce memory overhead and improve efficiency [1, 1].
-One of the most well-known examples is FlashAttention [1], which optimizes Transformer self-attention by reducing memory reads and writes.
+LLM workloads pushed people to write custom CUDA kernels that fuse multiple operations into one, cutting down on memory traffic [1, 1].
+The most well-known example is FlashAttention [1], which speeds up Transformer self-attention by reducing memory reads and writes.

-where , , and are the query, key, and value matrices, and is the dimension of the key vectors.
+where QQ, KK, and VV are the query, key, and value matrices, and dkd_k is the dimension of the key vectors.

-FlashAttention optimizes this by tiling the computation in GPU shared memory, reducing the number of times data is read from and written to global memory.
-This significantly improves efficiency, especially for long sequences.
+FlashAttention tiles this computation in GPU shared memory so that data gets read from and written to global memory far fewer times.
+The speedup is especially noticeable for long sequences.

-Understanding how CUDA kernels work at a low level has helped me write custom fused kernels that outperform high-level PyTorch implementations.
+Understanding how CUDA kernels work at this level has helped me write custom fused kernels that beat naive PyTorch implementations.

 FlashAttention: PyTorch vs CUDA Implementation